 - Remember that a lot of teenagers look older than they really are.
 Enough said?

 - Be wary when walking around at night.
-On the whole, Pennsic is pretty safe, but remember that you’re basically living in a very compact town of 10,000 people (or more).
+On the whole, Pennsic is pretty safe, but remember that you’re basically living in a very compact town of 10,000+ people.
 If you’re going to less populated or poorly lit parts of the site, take an escort or travel in groups.
 When partying, make sure you are with someone you know and trust, and be cautious about taking alcohol from strangers.
 Most Scadians are nice people.
 A very small number of them at Pennsic are not.

 Not everyone at Pennsic is a Scadian.
 There are bunny fur bikini barbarians, vampires, elves, and other weirdnesses.
 Just smile and be understanding.
 Most of them are friendly and harmless.